skypjack/entt/docs/md/config.md

 ### ENTT_ASSERT_CONSTEXPR

 Usually, an assert within a `constexpr` function isn't a big deal.
-However, in case of customizations, it might be useful to differentiate.<br/>
+However, in case of extreme customizations, it might be useful to differentiate.<br/>
 For this purpose, `EnTT` introduces an admittedly badly named variable to make the job easier in this regard.
 By default, this variable forwards its arguments to `ENTT_ASSERT`.